CINCINNATI - Imagine you were opening a pizzeria hidden off the main road on a quiet, mainly residential street. What would you call it?

 "I was more of a New York-style pizza guy because I had worked at Pizza Hut and Papa John's, where the way of doing everything is industrialized.
 Rich had to teach me how to roll the dough," Fields said.

-Evans was very proud of his culinary skills, Fields said.
+proud of his culinary skills, Fields said.

 "That's why he always wore a chef's hat and coat.
-He wanted the customer to know the person making his pizza knew what he was doing and he wasn't just a minimum-wage guy throwing stuff on dough," Fields
+He wanted the customer to know the person making his pizza knew what he was doing and he wasn't just a minimum-wage guy throwing stuff on dough," Fields said.

 Evans poured money and sweat into the business since he bought the former Capri Pizza site five years ago, said Wesley, who helped him fix up the building.
 Evans was determined to make a good living for his family and a comfortable place for families to eat good food.